 Believe it or not, the Valentino Beauty Trio Eyebrow Liner is actually three different brow products in one.
 This handy brow pencil features a spoolie brush for combing your natural brows and blending product, a flat-tip pencil for drawing on and shaping your brows and a liquid micro-liner that allows you to create realistic, hair-like strokes.

 Once you’ve drawn on your brows with a pencil, tint and fill them in with the Maybelline New York Tattoo Studio Brow Lift Stick.
 Available in four shades including clear, you’ll get plenty of use out of this multitasking brow makeup pen, which is also great for giving your eyebrows a lifted, laminated look on days when you don’t have the energy to go through the gluing process.

 Eyebrow Glue Removal

-After you’ve glued down your brows and beat your face to the makeup gods, it’s time to take it off at the end of the day.
-If you are using Pros-Aide, Spickard suggests using the brand’s remover to restore your brows.
+After you’ve glued down your brows and rocked your stunning new brows all day long, it’s time to take everything off at the end of the day.
+If you are using Pros-Aide, Spickard suggests using the brand’s remover to restore your brows to their natural state.
 “For a glue stick, you can soak off the glue by massaging baby oil or an oil-based makeup remover into your brows with hot water,” he adds.

-We suggest using Kiehl's Midnight Recovery Botanical Cleansing Oil for dissolving every last speck of glue.
+We suggest using the Kiehl's Midnight Recovery Botanical Cleansing Oil for dissolving every last speck of glue.
 The hydrating squalane and evening primrose oil will ensure that your skin (and brows!) don't feel raw and stripped afterwards.
-And there you have it, with practice and careful attention you’ll be gluing your brows down like a pro in no time.
+And there you have it — with practice and careful attention, you’ll be gluing your brows down like a pro in no time.